qqianfeng/panda-simulator/README.md

 `roslaunch panda_gazebo panda_hithand.launch`
     - or to spawn robotiq next to panda:\
     `roslaunch panda_gazebo panda_robotiq3f.launch`\
-     Test the control of panda with robotiq by sending a command to the corresponding controller topic.
+     Test the control of panda with mounted robotiq by sending a command to the corresponding controller topic.
 E.g.

         ```bash
         rostopic pub /panda/panda_j7_position_controller/command std_msgs/Float64 "data: 1.0"
         ```
+        Also, you can test the gripper functionality with the Robotiq3FGripperSimpleController.py mentioned in the Usage section.

 2. Start the panda_hithand_moveit_config \
 `roslaunch panda_hithand_moveit_config panda_hithand_moveit.launch`